Respect – Responsibility – Resilience

 There is a policy of including readings, music and drama performed by students where possible.
 Student leaders take a role in planning and delivering assemblies.
 Students are required to enter and leave the assembly space respectfully and calmly.
 This fosters the reflective tone of the proceedings.

-In both weeks of the cycle students have additional opportunities to explore spirituality and for reflection.
+Students have additional opportunities to explore spirituality and for reflection.
 The tutor programme includes time to explore and reflect upon the ‘Thought for the Week’.
 The tutor curriculum includes a tutor programme specific to each year group and a World View session.
 These allow time to discuss and reflect on areas of social concern.
 These can quite often be topics suggested by students.
 This year we have introduced a Reflection session on Blue Fridays which aims to focus on the Christian values that underpin our school values and ethos.

 Thought for the Week